sivalabs/sivalabs-hugo/content/posts/2008/2008-12-21-welcome-note.md

 ---
 Hi All,
-Welcome guys.
-This is a blog where in you can find tutorials on various Java and J2EE technologies and can have discussions regarding technical problems and application development related issues.
+Welcome folks.
+This is a blog where in you can find tutorials on various Java and JavaEE technologies and can have discussions regarding technical problems and application development related issues.